Donetsk: Local transport

-The main forms of transport within Donetsk are: trams, electric trolley buses, buses and marshrutkas (private minibuses).
+The main forms of transport within Donetsk are: trams, electric trolley buses, buses and marshrutkas (private minibusses).
 The city's public transport system is controlled by the united Dongorpastrans municipal company.
 The city has 12 tram lines (~130 km), 17 trolley bus lines (~188 km), and about 115 bus lines.
 Both the tram and trolley bus systems in the city are served by 2 depots each.
 Another method of transport within the city is taxicab service, of which there are 32 in Donetsk.

-The city also contains autostations located within the city and its suburbs: autostation Yuzhny (South), which serves mainly transport lines to the south, hence its name; autostation Tsentr (Centre), which serves transport in the direction of Marinka and Vuhledar as well as intercity transport; the autostation Krytyi rynok (Indoor market), which serves mainly transport in the north and east directions; and the autostation Putilovsky, which serves mainly the north and northwest transport directions.
+The city also contains railway stations located within the city and its suburbs: railway station Yuzhny (South), which serves mainly transport lines to the south, hence its name; railway station Tsentr (Centre), which serves transport in the direction of Marinka and Vuhledar as well as intercity transport; the railway station Krytyi rynok (Indoor market), which serves mainly transport in the north and east directions; and the railway station Putilovsky, which serves mainly the north and northwest transport directions.

-The construction of the metro system in the city, begun in 1992, was recently abandoned due to the lack of funding.
+The construction of the metro system in the city, begun in 1992, was abandoned in 2012 due to the lack of funding.
 No lines or stations have been finished.

 Railways

-Donetsk's main railway station, which serves about 7 million passengers annually, is located in the northern part of the city.
+Donetsk's main railway station, which at the beginning of the 21st century served about 7 million passengers annually, is located in the northern part of the city.
 There is a museum near the main station, dealing with the history of the region's railways.
-Other railway stations are: Rutchenkovo, located in the Kyivskyi Raion; Mandrykino (Petrovskyi Raion), and Mushketovo (Budionivskyi Raion).
+Other railway stations are: Rutchenkovo, located in the Kyivskyi District; Mandrykino (Petrovskyi District), and Mushketovo (Budionnivskyi District).
 Some passenger trains avoid Donetsk station and serve the Yasynuvata station, located outside the city limits.
 Although not used for regular transport, the city also has a children's railway.
 As of September 2009, a new railway terminal facility to comply with UEFA requirements (since Donetsk was one of the host cities for UEFA EURO 2012) was planned.

 The Donetsk Oblast was an important transport hub in Ukraine, so was its centre Donetsk.
-The Donetsk Railways, based in Donetsk, is the largest railway division in the Republic.
-It serves the farming and industrial businesses of the area, and the populations of the Donetsk and Lugansk Republics and parts of the Dnipropetrovsk, Zaporizhzhia and Kharkiv oblasts.
+The Donetsk Railways, based in Donetsk, was the largest railway division in the region.